 - (1) Estimated based on Piedmont's actual relative TSR performance for the three-year performance period ended December 31, 2022.
-Final awards will be determined by the board during 2023 and any shares actually awarded to NEOs will vest immediately upon issuance. - (2) Awards vest in 25% increments with 25% vesting immediately upon grant and additional 25% increments vesting on the following three anniversary dates of the grant.
-(3) Extended to the provide the provide the second sec - (3) Estimated based on Piedmont's actual-to-date relative TSR performance for the three-year performance period ended December 31, 2023 as of December 31, 2022.
+Final awards will be determined by the board during 2023 and any shares actually awarded to NEOs will vest immediately upon issuance. - (2) Awards vest in 25% increments with 25% vesting immediately upon grant and additional 25% increments vesting on the following three anniversary dates of the grant. - (3) Estimated based on Piedmont's actual-to-date relative TSR performance for the three-year performance period ended December 31, 2023 as of December 31, 2022.
 Actual awards to be paid to NEOs will be determined during 2024 based on Piedmont's actual relative TSR performance for the three-year period ended December 31, 2023 and any shares awarded will vest immediately upon issuance. - (4) Estimated based on Piedmont's actual-to-date relative TSR performance for the three-year performance period ended December 31, 2024 as of December 31, 2022.
-Actual awards to be paid to NEOs will be determined during 2025 based on Piedmont's actual relative TSR performance for the three-year period ended December 31, 2024 and any shares awarded will vest immediately upon issuance. - (5) Market value of uncarned shares is based on our closing stock price as of December 31, 2022 of \$9.17 per share, plus \$2.94 per share of dividend equivalent rights that vest upon vesting of the underlying shares. - (6) Market value of unearned shares is based on our closing stock price as of December 31, 2022 of \$9.17 per share, plus \$2.31 per share of dividend equivalent rights that vest upon vesting of the underlying shares.
-(7) Market value of unearned shares is based on our closing stock price as of December 21, 2022 of \$0.17 per share, plus \$2.52 - (7) Market value of unearned shares is based on our closing stock price as of December 31, 2022 of \$9.17 per share, plus \$2.52 per share of dividend equivalent rights that vest upon vesting of the underlying shares.
-(8) Market value of unearned shares is based on our closing stock price as of December 31, 2022 of \$0.17 per share, plus \$2.62 - (8) Market value of unearned shares is based on our closing stock price as of December 31, 2022 of \$9.17 per share, plus \$1.68 per share of dividend equivalent rights that vest upon vesting of the underlying shares. - (9) Market value of unearned shares is based on our closing stock price as of December 31, 2022 of \$9.17 per share, plus \$.84 per share of dividend equivalent rights that vest upon vesting of the underlying shares. - (10) Awards vest ratably over 5 years beginning on July 1, 2020.
+Actual awards to be paid to NEOs will be determined during 2025 based on Piedmont's actual relative TSR performance for the three-year period ended December 31, 2024 and any shares awarded will vest immediately upon issuance. - (5) Market value of unearned shares is based on our closing stock price as of December 31, 2022 of \$9.17 per share, plus \$2.94 per share of dividend equivalent rights that vest upon vesting of the underlying shares. - (6) Market value of unearned shares is based on our closing stock price as of December 31, 2022 of \$9.17 per share, plus \$2.31 per share of dividend equivalent rights that vest upon vesting of the underlying shares. - (7) Market value of unearned shares is based on our closing stock price as of December 31, 2022 of \$9.17 per share, plus \$2.52 per share of dividend equivalent rights that vest upon vesting of the underlying shares. - (8) Market value of unearned shares is based on our closing stock price as of December 31, 2022 of \$9.17 per share, plus \$1.68 per share of dividend equivalent rights that vest upon vesting of the underlying shares. - (9) Market value of unearned shares is based on our closing stock price as of December 31, 2022 of \$9.17 per share, plus \$.84 per share of dividend equivalent rights that vest upon vesting of the underlying shares. - (10) Awards vest ratably over 5 years beginning on July 1, 2020.